morochena/shatter/README.md

 # Shatter

 Shatter is a generator for Rails that seperates an existing model logic into separate files.
-I use ActiveSupport::Conern's `included do end` block to call code in the primary model file  *in the context* of that model's class.
+Shatter uses ActiveSupport::Conern's `included do end` block to call code in the primary model file  *in the context* of that model's class.

 When to use Shatter?
 - Your models are getting too fat.